mtango99/mtango99.github.io/gravity/gravity.md

 1. aggregate hospitals by ZIP code and calculating the mean coordinates (centroids would also work) of the hospitals, given hospitals close together are often in co-operation or would otherwise have the same likelihood a patient would go there.

-Here is a [workflow](assets/preprocessworkflow.md) of how the Homeland Security hospital data can be preprocessed.
+Here is a [workflow](assets/preprocessworkflow.md) for how the Homeland Security hospital data can be preprocessed.

 ***APPLYING THE MODEL: HOSPITAL CATCHMENTS IN MASSACHUSETTS***

-To apply the model to a specific region within New England (given I started with population data compiled by town in New England: [netown.gpkg](https://gis4dev.github.io/lessons/assets/netown.gpkg), I just needed to clip the data to my area of interest, which was Massachusetts.
+To apply the model to a specific region within New England (given I started with population data compiled by town in New England: [netown.gpkg](https://gis4dev.github.io/lessons/assets/netown.gpkg)), I just needed to clip the data to my area of interest, which was Massachusetts.
-I used a [shapefile](https://catalog.data.gov/dataset/tiger-line-shapefile-2017-state-massachusetts-current-block-group-state-based) from the TIGER Census database, and clipped both my hospital and towns data to it.
+I used a [shapefile](https://catalog.data.gov/dataset/tiger-line-shapefile-2017-state-massachusetts-current-block-group-state-based) from the TIGER Census database, and clipped the towns data to it.
+Because some towns may go to hospitals over state lines (thanks, Sanjana Roy for noticing this issue), I ran a 60 km buffer on the MA shapefile (which had to be exported with a State Plane CRS to add a buffer in km) and then clipped the hospital layer to that.

 ***HOSPITAL CATCHMENTS IN MASSACHUSETTS***